polo2ro/jurassic/README.md

 Era.subtractPeriod
 -------------------
-Returns a new Era object whose value is the difference between the specified Period object and this instance.
+Update the Era object with the difference between the specified Period object and this instance.
 Accept a period object as parameter